Skip to content

 Short answers, pulled from the story.

-What is the genus Indigofera and how many species does it contain?
+What is Indigofera and how many species does it include?

-Eliza Lucas Pinckney and enslaved Africans cultivated new strains near Charleston that transformed regional agriculture.
-Indigo became the second most important cash crop in the colony after rice prior to the American Revolution.
+Eliza Lucas Pinckney and enslaved Africans successfully cultivated new strains of indigo near Charleston in colonial South Carolina.
+Their work helped make indigo the second most important cash crop in the colony after rice, comprising more than one-third of all exports by value before the American Revolution.